catamphetamine/react-styling/README.md

 ## Usage

-This module is written in ES6, so if you are too then you can import it as is.
+This module is written in ES6, so if you are using ES6 in your project too then you can `import` it as is.
-To use it, you can either use ES6 in your application, or you can use Babel (which I do and most of the modern developers out there too).
+There's a tool called Babel which transplies your ES6/ES7 code into the old ES5 syntax so that it will work in all web browsers.

-Otherwise, if you still prefer the old ES5 syntax, there's a precompiled ES5 version for you in the `build` folder called `react-styling.js` (along with the minified version called `react-styling.minified.js`).
+Otherwise, if you still prefer to use the old ES5 syntax in your projects then there's a precompiled ES5 version for you in the `build` folder called `react-styling.js` (along with the minified version called `react-styling.minified.js`).

-After you import (or require) react-styling into your React component, then you write your styles using just tabulation and CSS syntax.
+After you `import` (or `require`) react-styling into your React component code then you write your styles using just tabulation and CSS syntax.

 ```js
 import React from 'react'